ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_odsc/index.md

 ```
 -----

-The Python [dedupe](https://github.com/datamade/dedupe) project from [DataMade](http://datamade.us/) in Chicago is very cool.
-It's a Python library that implements sophisticated multi-field deduplication and has a lot of connected software.
-One of these is `csvdedupe`, which will produce a nice merge table like this.
+One way to keep output from a deduplication process is a merge table like this.
+The `csvdedupe` interface on the Python [dedupe](https://github.com/datamade/dedupe) project from [DataMade](http://datamade.us/) in Chicago will give you this kind of output.
+It's much better than no accessible record of the transformation, but it's also not a format I want to look at, as a human.

 -----